 Online surveys bring a lot to the table when it comes to measuring online customer experience and user experience:

 - Measures various components of user experience (UX) and customer experience (CX).
 While we typically think of online surveys only as feedback buttons on a website (i.e. measuring CX), they are actually much more than that.
-Online surveys can also be used to measure experiences your users have within your platform or whilst using an online service, which can give you great UX insights.
+Online surveys can also measure user experiences within your platform or for an online service.
+Naturally, this can give you great UX insights.

 - Flexibility in design & branding.
 Online survey solutions (typically) enable users to design surveys that are in line with their branding.
 They are also highly customisable, giving the user full control over which questions are asked and how/when they are asked (i.e. question routing options).